 What Is a Co-Application for a Loan – Who is a Co-Applicant?

 Loans are an efficient way to secure funding without depleting your savings or liquidating your investments.
-While many lenders have an easy application process, especially for personal loans, the eligibility criteria may make it difficult to get the financing you need.
+However, if you’re finding it difficult to meet the eligibility criteria set by the lender, applying with a co-applicant can help.

-A co-applicant is one who borrows a loan jointly with you.
+A co-applicant borrows a loan jointly with you.
 Co-application is also known as a joint application.
-When you co-apply for a loan, you and the co-applicant share equal repayment responsibility.
+As the term rightly implies, you and the co-applicant are equally responsible for repaying the loan.

 Pros: